adyana/JNCK/README.md

-# CRACE
+# JNCK

-Smart contracts for Coinracer
+Smart contracts for JNCK